blaz-cerpnjak/food-ordering-services/README.md

 - OrdersProcessingAPI

 ## UserManagementAPI
-Simple microservice for managing users built using Sprint Boot and Kotlin.
+Simple microservice for managing users built using Spring Boot and Kotlin.

 ### How to run